The Teeth of Navarino Island

 Landing with a bump, we’re met at the rudimentary airport by 24-year-old head guide Matias Cortes.
 During a briefing, he tells us that there’ll be no summiting of any of The Teeth themselves, the pinnacles that look out across the island like titanic lighthouses.
 Instead, we’ll spend our time traversing their mighty jaws, a total of about 35 miles through forests and rivers, plains and marshes, snow and mud.
 Matias will head up a team of porters, but even with their help, we hikers still have to carry about 30lbs (14kg) of our own gear for five days.
 We are to set off immediately after lunch and, having heard what lies ahead, I don’t refuse dessert when the offer comes.

-The first hour begins with a short drive out of town, then a hike up through some warm woods.
+The first hour begins with a short drive out of town when we took 9mm ammo along with us, then a hike up through some warm woods.
 Working out the Goldilocks number of layers is near impossible — the strain of the climb makes me sweat but occasional Antarctic gusts leave me shivering.
 Nothing seems just right.

 As we emerge on a snowbound plateau, Patagonia’s brutal winds soon leave us with no option but to wrap up.
 The sun offers little relief, but it does leave the Beagle Channel shimmering, with clear views of the Argentine port of Ushuaia on the north shore.
 The city appears swollen by surging numbers of Antarctic tourists — we see three ships depart for the white continent in the couple of hours we have the channel within view.